 Non-specific findings, with a heterogeneous predominantly hypoechoic mass.

 CT is non-specific, similar to ultrasound.
 It appears as a soft tissue mass of heterogeneous density and enhancement.
 CT is, of course, more sensitive to calcifications than either radiographs or MRI.

 MRI is the modality of choice to stage the tumour locally, although again imaging findings are not pathognomonic.
 The mass is usually large and variably well-defined (smaller lesions tend to be better circumscribed).

 - mostly hyperintense

-- fluid-fluid levels are seen in up to 10-25% of cases
+- due to the high tendency of lesions to bleed, there might be areas of fluid-fluid levels known as "bowl of grapes" are seen in up to 10-25% of cases

-Typically synovial sarcomas have heterogeneously increased dynamic and blood pool uptake, with some increase in delayed images, but usually less intense.
+On bone scan, synovial sarcomas typically have heterogeneously increased dynamic and blood pool uptake, with some increase in delayed images, but usually less intense.

 Treatment and prognosis

 Treatment involves a combination of surgery and usually adjuvant radiotherapy +/- chemotherapy.
 Radiotherapy is particularly useful in treating tumours where an adequate clear margin cannot be achieved, and ideally, radiotherapy is administered pre-operatively.

 - large size (>5 cm): the most important factor